Salesforce DevOps Center vs change sets — what’s the difference?

 What is Salesforce DevOps Center?

-DevOps has become the go-to development model across the Salesforce ecosystem over the last ten or so years, with third-party platforms like Gearset providing solutions that help teams apply DevOps best practices to their development pipeline.
+DevOps has become the go-to development model across the Salesforce ecosystem over the last ten or so years, with third-party platforms like Gearset providing DevOps solutions that help teams apply DevOps best practices to their development pipeline.
 Salesforce released DevOps Center more recently, to encourage even more teams to start adopting DevOps.

 DevOps Center helps Salesforce teams begin to apply DevOps best practices to their development pipeline by integrating version control into the release process with automated change tracking.
 This is a big improvement on change sets for metadata management.